samborambo/turnkey-dtech-demo-2016/README.md

 The repository is for the code based for the simplified demo.
 This site contains a [WIKI](https://github.com/openfmb/dtech-demo-2016/wiki) for deploying the demo.

-All code leverages various open source licenses.
-Each code module has it own license file.
+All code leverages various open source licenses, please refer to the specific module for its LICENSE.txt file.

 .....